Absence, illness and punctuality

 Lunch and School Detentions are listed in the Daily Bulletin.

-Saturday detentions: These are given by the Director of Studies, Director of Planning and Co-Curricular, Deputy Principal or Principal for major breaches of school rules or repeated offences.
+Saturday detentions: These are given by the Deputy Principal Studies Director of Planning and Co-Curricular, Deputy Principal Studies or Principal for major breaches of school rules or repeated offences.
 They are conducted when necessary on Saturdays and each student must obtain his carer’s signature on the ‘Saturday Detention’ card that was issued by the Head of House.
 Students will be assigned work for the 3 hours.

 Care of Property and Equipment